Requirements for Graduation with the TAMS Diploma

 Class Schedule and Registration

 The TAMS Academic Office will register students for their first semester in approved courses.
 After the first semester, students will pre-register following guidelines found in the UNT Schedule of Classes.
-Prior to registration for the Spring semester, students are required to complete the Class Advising Worksheet for approval by the Academic Counselor.
+Prior to registration for the Spring semester, students are required to complete the Class Advising Worksheet for approval by the Academic Advisor.
 Registration in classes that begin after 7:00 p.m. or in classes (other than labs) that meet more than two hours at a time are not permitted.
 Each student’s schedule must show classes on each day of the week (Monday through Friday).
 Students must enroll in at least 12 hours each semester.
-In order to enroll for more than 18 hours, the student must have permission from the TAMS Academic Office.
+In order to enroll for more than 18 hours, the student must have permission from the Associate Dean for Academics.
 No student may enroll for more than 21 hours.
 A student’s parents are responsible for reimbursing the Academy for schedule change fees or late registration fees.

-If a student is absent for an unexcused reason (oversleeps, forgets to go, etc.), the student will meet with the Academic Counselor to review the reasons for the absence.
+- If a student misses class for an unexcused reason (overslept, forgot to attend, etc.), the student will earn 5 points per absence as long as the student reports the absence within 36 hours by completing a Class Absence Form online.
 The parents will be notified immediately.
-If it appears that the reasons for the absence are such that the Student Life staff can help, the Academic Counselor will ask for that assistance.
+If it appears that the reasons for the absence are such that the Student Life staff can help, the Academic Advisor will ask for that assistance.

 Please be aware that

 - unexcused class absences (reported by the student or not) or

 - disruptive classroom behavior